noap-xyz/PBC/README.md

 ![This is an image](public/formCreate.jpg)

-## Project overview

-The NOAP provide the possibility to create events and issue NOAPs.
-By using the NOAP **ANYONE** can create an event.
+Attendees of NOAP events can claim their NOAPs after attending a certain NOAP evnet by entring the ETH address of the organizer in search bar of the events page.
+All the events created by the organizer will be displayed and the attendees can find the event they want.

 ## Available Scripts

 In the project directory, you can run: